95616ARG/mikos_sas2020/README.md

 # ./setup.sh
 ```

-Once the above is done, You can run MIKOS with a command `mikos`.
+Once the above is done, you can run MIKOS with a command `mikos`.

 To test that MIKOS works, run the following to perform buffer overflow analysis
 with interval domain on `test.c`.